Samuel S. Brown: Thoroughbred racing

-For a number of years Brown's racehorses were trained by future Hall of Fame inductee John Rogers with whom he also raced horses in a partnership.
+For a number of years Brown's racehorses were trained by future Hall of Fame inductee John W. Rogers with whom he also raced horses in a partnership.
 Peter Wimmer succeeded Rogers as Samuel Brown's trainer and at the Brighton Beach Race Course on Coney Island, New York, jockey George Odom won the 1902 Brighton Derby with Brown's colt, Hyphen.
-On October 3, 1903 Peter Wimmer was succeeded by Robert Tucker who won the 1905 Kentucky Derby and the Tennessee Derby.
+On October 3, 1903, Peter Wimmer was succeeded by Robert Tucker who won the 1905 Kentucky Derby and the Tennessee Derby.
 Other important horses owned by Samuel Brown included: